Interview Hoarding: That Ensure Stability

 We have constructed the preference profile $P$ such that: \begin{itemize} \item For each $i$ from 1 through $k+1$, $d_i$ and $h_i$ are matched in every stable \assignment. \item Each of the $k+1$ hospitals $h_1,\ldots, h_{k+1}$ offers $d_1$ an interview. \item Doctor $d_1$ accepts interview offers from hospitals $h_2,\dots, h_{k+1}$, but not from $h_1$. \end{itemize} The first and third points are immediate consequences of the preferences.
-The second is a consequence of the first part of \cref{claim: small capacity}: since $\k_{d_1}>1$, every hospital has interview capacity of at least two and $d_2$ is its second favorite doctor.
+The second is a consequence of the first part of \cref{claim: small capacity}: since $\k_{d_1}>1$, every hospital has an interview capacity of at least two and ranks $d_1$ in its top two.
 However, this contradicts the definition of $\mu$ as the $(\i,\k)$-\assignment, since $h_1\notin \nu(d_1)$ yet by stability, $h_1 = \mu(d_1)$.